9830 Patuxent Woods Drive

 Older adult housing options are numerous, and include independent living communities, assisted living facilities, and nursing homes.
 MAP can assist you in navigating all the housing options available and determine those that are most appropriate for you or your loved one.

-A variety of programs and services that support aging in the community.
+Learn about a variety of programs and services that support healthy aging in the community.

 Various opportunities to engage with your community.